Introductions and Invitations

 However you found us, you probably learned something about Jay along the way.
 Jay is the founder of Singing Body Clinic, an empath and all-around wonderful guy who can run marathons, do one-handed push-ups (probably, I’m just guessing), and blend a mean smoothie.
 He has an undergraduate degree in voice performance and (this is not a guess) is a gorgeous singer.

-I am Jeni, your steadfast blogger.
+I am Jeni, sharer of musings.
 I dabble in bodywork alongside opera singing, cooking, and tree-admiring.
 Recent reviews say that I am “an excellent piano player” (my mom) and “a likable colleague” (my husband).
 If I could choose how I’d be described upon my death, I would wish to be called a good friend.

 So what are we doing here in the blogosphere?